Avaiga/taipy-doc/docs/getting_started/index.md

     state.message = scenario.message.read()
 ```

-Every callback, including `submit_scenario`, utilizes `state` as the first parameter.
+Every callback, including `submit_scenario`, utilizes state as the first parameter.
-The `state` represents a user connection and is used to read and assign runtime
+This state represents a user's connection and is used to read and set variables while
-variables for a specific user.
-This makes it simple for Taipy to handle multiple users at once.
+the user is interacting with the program.
+It makes it simple for Taipy to handle multiple users simultaneously.

-While `scenario` is available to everyone using the program, `state.name` and `state.input` are unique to the user
+While *scenario* is available to everyone using the program, *state.name* and *state.input* are unique to the user
 who defines them.
 This design ensures that each user's actions are separate and efficiently controlled,
-while variables like `scenario` are global variables.
+while variables like *scenario* are global variables.

 TODO: State illustration

-In the `submit_scenario` function, the `name` entered by the user on the interface is saved to the scenario.
+In the `submit_scenario` function, the *name* entered by the user on the interface is saved to the scenario.
-After submission, the outcome is retrieved and stored in the `message` variable, which is then shown on the user interface due to the connection between them.
+After submission, the outcome is retrieved and stored in the *message* variable, which is then shown on the user interface due to the connection between them.

 ```python
 if __name__ == "__main__":